juicedata/juicefs/docs/en/deployment/hadoop_java_sdk.md

 Depending on the read and write load of computing tasks (such as Spark executor), JuiceFS Hadoop Java SDK may require an additional 4 * [`juicefs.memory-size`](#io-configurations) off-heap memory to speed up read and write performance.
 By default, it is recommended to configure at least 1.2GB of off-heap memory for compute tasks.

-### 5. Trash

-JuiceFS Hadoop Java SDK also has the same trash function as HDFS, which needs to be enabled by setting `fs.trash.interval` and `fs.trash.checkpoint.interval`, please refer to [HDFS documentation](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html#File_Deletes_and_Undeletes) for more information.

 ## Install and compile the client

 ### Install the pre-compiled client